Diocese of Sacramento: 1980 to present

 When Bell retired in 1979, Pope John Paul II selected Auxiliary Bishop Francis Quinn of San Francisco as the next bishop of Sacramento.
 From 1980 to 1992, Quinn establish seven new parishes, several missions, two elementary schools, and one high school in the diocese.
 He oversaw a ten-year pastoral plan for the diocese as well as a spiritual renewal program, reorganized the deanery structure, initiated a diocesan pastoral council, and celebrated the hundredth anniversary of the diocese.
 Quinn retired in 1993.

-The next bishop of Sacramento was Bishop William Weigand of the Diocese of Salt Lake City, named by John Paul II in 1993.
-In 2007, Pope Benedict XVI named Auxiliary Bishop Jaime Soto from the Diocese of Orange as coadjutor bishop to assist Weigand.
+The next bishop of Sacramento was Bishop William Weigand of the Diocese of Salt Lake City, taking office in 1993.
+In 2007, Auxiliary Bishop Jaime Soto from the Diocese of Orange was made coadjutor bishop to assist Weigand.
 When Weigand retired in 2008, Soto became the next bishop.

-As of 2023, Soto is the current bishop of the Diocese of Sacramento.